makrai/notes/jackendoff90-sem-struct.md

     * Subject is a syntactic relation, not a conceptual one
   2. not only NPs receive thematic roles.
 For instance,
     * _green_ is a Goal in _a.
 The light changed from red to green._
+    * proposition
-    * PRO _shut up_ is a Goal in _b.
+      * e.g. _shut up_ is a Goal in _b.
 Bill talked Harry into shutting up._
-      * proposition is not the thematic role for a subordinate clause, as suggested by Bresnan (1982d, 293).
-Proposition ... can occur in various thematic roles, just as Things can
+      * not the thematic role for a subordinate clause, as suggested by Bresnan (1982d, 293)
+      * can occur in various thematic roles, just as Things can
   3. there cannot be a "default" thematic role in the sense that
     * [Objective is "default" or "neutral"] in Fillmore's (1968) Case Grammar
     * [in CS,] an NP must correspond to a specific argument position in